 The objective of this project was to assist in developing six editions of a newsletter, encouraging a partnership between the state, levee sponsors, and the Corps of Engineers.
-The primary partner is the Missouri Levee & Drainage District Association (MLDDA).
-The newsletter, called the River Crest, are about evergreen topics that raise awareness and understanding of the risks and benefits associated with levee systems along the Missouri River valley.
+The primary partner is the Missouri Levee & Drainage District Association (MLDDA), which Missouri SEMA hoped to strengthen their shared floodplain management efforts.
+The partners called the newsletter the River Crest.
+The newsletter is about important topics that raise awareness and understanding of the risks and benefits associated with levee systems along the Missouri River valley.
 The target audience is the levee sponsors, community officials, businesses, local, state and federal agencies, political representatives and the public, who benefit from the levees.
 The newsletter provided and will continue to provide federal, state and local community officials, as well as the public, with information they may not have received before, or which they may not have remembered receiving.
 The raised awareness helps to manage flood risks better and prompts actions to diversify how the floods are mitigated, besides just using levees.

 This completed project also promotes actions to reduce and manage levee associated flood risk, and among these are understanding the shared responsibility across multiple entities and many disciplines, ranging from the levee sponsors, community officials, and the public.
 The newsletters highlight actions taken by USACE, MLDDA, SEMA, FEMA, levee sponsors and community officials to reduce risk through levee inspections, operation and maintenance, addressing risk drivers and recommendations from the risk assessments on the non-fed program levees and other related levee safety activities.
 In addition, these newsletters help to provide a better explanation of USACE Levee Safety Program activities, including risk assessments and related information.
 The newsletters have built a foundation about the shared responsibility, and they do this by continuing to provide information for developing and implementing solutions to flooding around levee systems in Missouri for years to come.